 Executive Director (Office of Academic Engagement)

-Mrs. Silas earned her undergraduate degree from Hampton University where she landed a grant-funded externship with the National Institute of Health focused on anti-bullying and sexual assault.
+Executive Director Silas earned her undergraduate degree from Hampton University where she landed a grant-funded externship with the National Institute of Health focused on anti-bullying and sexual assault.
 She earned a Juris Doctorate in general practice, international law and real estate law from Hofstra University School of Law in Long Island, New York.
-Continuing her personal commitment to the value of continuous learning, Mrs. Silas obtained an international certification in Use of Force Law from the University of Nice in France and an international certification in European Union Law from the University of the Netherland Antilles in Curacao.
-Most recently, Mrs. Silas completed the Partnership for Public Service’s Excellence in Government Fellows program and graduated from the Harvard Kennedy School Senior Executive Fellows Program.
+Continuing her personal commitment to the value of continuous learning, Executive Director Silas obtained an international certification in Use of Force Law from the University of Nice in France and an international certification in European Union Law from the University of the Netherland Antilles in Curacao.
+Most recently, she completed the Partnership for Public Service’s Excellence in Government Fellows program and graduated from the Harvard Kennedy School Senior Executive Fellows Program.

 The Fiscal Year (FY) 2022 diversity-driven engagement map displays academic institutions and associations across the United States where the Office of Academic Engagement (OAE) is establishing a direct relationship between the institution and the Department.
 Central to this effort is an initiative to engage with members of the academic community who represent, gender-based, race-based, geographical location-based, and sexual orientation-based diversity.

 FY22 Diversity-Driven Engagement Map Details

 |State/Territory||Academic Institutions with Confirmed Memorandum of Understanding (MOU)|

 |District of Columbia (DC)||University of the District of Columbia

 Hispanic Association of Colleges and Universities